juaml/pytest-demo/slides.md

 :::

 The behaviour of the functions has completely changed, but the tests will pass, so we might think all is well!
+(Remember the quote from the beginning?)

-## Mutation Testing
+## Mutation testing

 This is precisely what mutation testing does: It takes your code and creates mutated variants of your code.
 It will then run your tests